- How to Ace Teacher Interviews

 Most interviewers ask this question to get a better understanding of what kind of teacher you are.
 Evaluating students and assessing their performance is one of the major parts of being a teacher.

 How to answer: You can start by saying that you value efforts and acknowledge improvement.
 Again, it is important to let the interviewers know that you understand how every kid is different and you take that into consideration while assessing them.
 Online teaching platforms have automated grading features that makes the life of teachers easier.

-17.What changes would you bring in the education sector?
+17.What changes would you bring to the education sector?

 This question is intended to understand your farsightedness and your knowledge about the industry.

 How to answer: Education is an ever-developing and ever-evolving sector.
 You cannot stick to steadfast, conventional methods, and hope that everything will fall in place.
 There’s no point in talking larva language to butterflies.
 You have to change according to the situation and by incorporating technology, education has developed a lot.
 For instance, you can say that you would let children study what they are interested in so that they can follow the career path of their choice.

 18.Who is an ideal teacher according to you?